kevin-nguyen2k11/connect4/README.md

 - l: learning rate, 0.0001 - 0.1
 - b: batch size, 64 - 2048

 tournament.py will pit any number of trained models against each other in a round-robin tournament.
-Place each model in models/tournament/ and number them starting from 0.
+Place each model in models/tournament and number them starting from 0.
 Each pairing will play num_eval_games (set in cppconnect/include/Config.h).
 The results will be printed out in console, in a format that can be pasted into [BayesElo](https://www.remi-coulom.fr/Bayesian-Elo/) to calculate ratings.

 ![example](./images/tournament.png)

 ## Possible extensions

-- Making the game harder: bigger board size, connect more than 4
+- Making the game harder: bigger board size, connect more than 4, 3D board, allowing removal of pieces (PopOut variant)
 - Learning without needing to know the rules of the game: [MuZero](https://en.wikipedia.org/wiki/MuZero)